How to List a Home For Sale By Owner

 Having thick skin is a must.
-Home buyers are going to be unapologetically critical of your home in hopes of negotiating a better price.
-This is why you need to make your home presentable before they step through the front door.
+Homebuyers will be unapologetically critical of your home in hopes of negotiating a better price.
+You need to make your house presentable before they step through the front door.
 Remember that all their input, good and bad, is valuable to your bottom line so pay attention.
-You’ll also have to work around their schedules to show your home if you want to increase your chances to close.
+You’ll also have to work around their schedules to show your home if you want to increase your chances of closing.

-Real estate agent usually screen home buyers and supervise them during home showings.
-They do this to make sure the seller’s time isn’t wasted and that no one walks out with their belongings.
+Real estate agents usually screen homebuyers and supervise them during home showings.
+They do this to ensure the seller’s time isn’t wasted and that no one walks out with their belongings.
 These responsibilities will be yours if you decide to go the FSBO route.

-Make sure you’re dealing with serious home buyers by requiring them to provide a mortgage pre-approval letter or at least a pre-qualification letter.
-Remember that neither letters will guarantee that the buyer’s lender will finance their loan, but it will indicate that they have the potential backing of a mortgage lender and make their offer stand out.
+Make sure you’re dealing with serious homebuyers by requiring them to provide a mortgage pre-approval letter or at least a pre-qualification letter.
+Remember that neither letter will guarantee that the buyer’s lender will finance their loan, but it will indicate that they have the potential backing of a mortgage lender and make their offer stand out.

 You can deter visitors from stealing by checking their identification for their name and address before showing your home.
-This can be accomplished either by requiring them to send over a copy of their identification or simply reviewing their identification at your door prior to showing your home.
-Speaking of showing your home.
-Don’t forget prep your home for buyers with a thorough cleaning, great lighting, and comfortable ambience.
+This can be accomplished by requiring them to send over a copy of their identification or reviewing their ID at your door before showing your home.
+Speaking of showing your home, don’t forget to prep your home for buyers with a thorough cleaning, great lighting, and a comfortable ambiance.

 Benefits of For Sale by Owner (FSBO)